n0umen0n/ConsortiumSC/README.md

  <h3>Contract - consortiumtt / consortium11 </h3>

- Contract consortiumtt and consortium11 were in use in the first phase and are no longer in use.
+ Contract consortiumtt and consortium11 were in use in the first phase of Consortium dApp and are no longer in use.